 Academic dishonesty is defined as cheating of any kind, including misrepresenting one's own work; taking credit for the work of others without crediting them and/or without appropriate authorization; and the fabrication of information.
 There is no good reason for violating the code of academic integrity.
 Since part of the course involves learning how to use and cite sources, it is a simple matter to indicate in your writing when you have relied on the work(s) of others.
 UNM's policy in the Catalogue, page 43, lists the University policy on academic dishonesty as follows: Each student is expected to maintain the highest standards of honesty and integrity in academic and professional matters.
-The University reserves the right to take disciplinary action, up to and including dismissal, against any student who is found guilty of academic dishonesty or otherwise fails to meet these standards.
-Any student judged to have engaged in academic dishonesty in course work may receive a reduced or failing grade for the work in question and/or for the course.
+The University reserves the right to take disciplinary action, up to and including dismissal, against any student who is found guilty of academic dishonesty in course work may receive a reduced or failing grade for the work in question and/or for the course.
 The penalties for violating academic integrity are determined by the Africana Studies Program and UNM.
 All violations will be reported to the appropriate parties.